DILCISBoard/E-ARK-AIP/index.md

 is divided into several parts, e.g. because a policy prescribes a maximum file size limit for physical container files.

-The "delta label" represents a differential package where files and folders of a physical container files are complemented or overridden by files or folders of a delta package.
+The "differential label" represents a differential package where files and folders of a physical container files are complemented or overridden by files or folders of a differential package.

-In the following the requirements regarding the naming scheme will be defined and examples will be given.
+In the following the concepts of the naming scheme will be introduced.
+Concrete examples of how the naming scheme can be applied in specific digital preservation scenarios related to the life-cycle of an AIP are listed in Appendix E.

 #### Identifier part